kotlin-orm/ktorm/hexo-docs/source/en/joining.md

     }
 ```

-It's intuitive and actually the code style recommended by Ktorm's SQL DSL, but unfortunately it may not compile.
-To help us analysing the error, the definition of `Employees` table is given below, being copied from [Schema Definition - Table Objects](./schema-definition.html#Table-Objects).
+It's intuitive and actually the code style recommended by Ktorm's SQL DSL, but unfortunately, it may not compile.
+To help us analyze the error, the definition of `Employees` table is given below, being copied from [Schema Definition - Table Objects](./schema-definition.html#Table-Objects).

 ```kotlin
 object Employees : Table<Nothing>("t_employee") {